vit-ganich/simple_scripts/README.md

 # simple_scripts
-Useful scripts for daily use.
+Useful scripts for daily QA use.